Mon – Sun: 24/7 Plumbing

 After the excitement of installing your new toilet wears off, you might notice the water level in the tank isn’t quite right.
 A water level that’s too low can lead to weak flushes, while an overflowing tank wastes water and can damage your bathroom floor.
 Thankfully, adjusting the water level is a relatively simple DIY task.

-By identifying the type of float system in your toilet (ball-and-arm or float cup) and following a few easy steps with a screwdriver, you can achieve that perfect water level.
+You can achieve that perfect water level by identifying the type of float system in your toilet (ball-and-arm or float cup) and following a few easy steps with a screwdriver.
 Remember, a well-adjusted toilet saves water and ensures optimal performance.
-For a flawless toilet installation or for assistance with any plumbing needs, contact the trusted professionals at WP Plumbing.
+For flawless toilet installation or assistance with any plumbing needs, contact the trusted professionals at WP Plumbing.
 We’re here to help!

 How To Stop A Toilet Overflowing